 What to do if you get a less than favorable report from a State Panel QME?

-QME stands for Qualified Medical Examiner—a.k.a. a certified doctor from the Division of Workers’ Compensation (DWC) Medical Unit.
-When there’s a dispute over what benefits an employee is entitled to after injury, a QME evaluation occurs.
+A Qualified Medical Examiner (QME) is a certified doctor from the Division of Workers’ Compensation (DWC) Medical Unit.
+A QME evaluation occurs when there’s a dispute over what benefits an employee is entitled to after injury.
 You can request a QME by filling out this form from the DWC website.
 Once a QME evaluation is requested, the DWC will randomly generate a panel of possible QMEs to determine the extent of the work-related injury.

-The purpose is to decide whether you have any permanent or long-term disabilities as a result of your injury, and what future medications you may need.
-A QME does this by examining you and your medical history.
-And their report ultimately decides what compensation an employee should receive.
+The purpose of a QME evaluation is to decide whether you have any permanent or long-term disabilities as a result of your injury, and what future medications you may need.
+A QME does this by examining you and your medical history, and their report ultimately decides what compensation an employee should receive.
 This could be the difference between thousands or even millions of dollars.

 Your QME will need to know: